Lisakirj/FastCompany-App/README.md

-Pet project 🎉Fast Company: helps you to find company to hang out.
+Pet project 🎉Fast Company: helps you to find a company to hang out.

 🛠 Technologies: